ComicRogers/newsnow123/README.md

 pnpm dev
 ```

 If you want to add data sources, refer to the `shared/sources`, and `server/sources` directories.
-The project has complete types and a simple structure; feel free to explore ABC..
+The project has complete types and a simple structure; feel free to explore ABCD..

 ## License